IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

    contains a buffer to receive the JSON document following a success read.

 `buff_len`:
    contains the length of the buffer to receive the document.
 The buffer may be larger than the returned document; however, if the buffer is too small to contain the document, a x'51' error is returned to the caller along with the required buffer length.
 For successful reads, the actual length of the document is returned.
+When reading documents containing an auto-generated key, allow for an extra 134 (86x) bytes.

 `key`:
    C-string containing the keyname associated with either the primary or a secondary index and ending with one byte of x'00'.